dnsalcedo01/ytflix/README.md

 YTFlix **does not** host, provide, or distribute any movies or copyrighted content out of the box.
 It is merely a user interface (player).
 You, the user, must provide your own content by linking to publicly available YouTube playlists and videos.

+**Fair Use & Ethical Standards:** This project was created with the strict intention of providing a clean interface for legally available, free-to-watch content on YouTube.
+We kindly, but firmly, request that developers refrain from forking or repurposing this codebase to build, support, or distribute unauthorized piracy platforms.
+Please respect the original ethical vision of this project.

 ## 🚀 Getting Started

 ### Prerequisites